c3se/alvis-intro/tutorial/1_getting_started/README.md

 NAISS2024-X-YY             12.18                 3500      alvis
     USER                   6.25
 ```
 in this case the project is `NAISSYYYY-RR-XXXX`.
-If you're part of the
+If you are part of the
 Introduction to Alvis workshop project then the project is `NAISS2024-22-219`.

 #### Deciding GPU type